New Zealand Citizen Family Relationship (Temporary) visa (subclass 461)

 Benefits Of The Visa Subclass 461

-The 461 visa holders can:
+The Subclass 461 visa holder can:

-• Work and study in Australia
+• Work in Australia

 Eligibility Requirements

-• Partner of the New Zealand citizen
+• A member of the family unit of a qualifying New Zealand citizen

 Health & Character Requirements